LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ## Results

 ### Sensitivity analysis
+\label{sec-res-exp1-dprime}

 Box-and-swarm plots displaying quartile and individual d′ values are shown in Figure \ref{fig-rev-dprime}.
 Note that d′ is an aggregate measure of sensitivity that does not distinguish between responses to foil items versus other types of false alarms; however, the statistical model does separately estimate significant differences between experimental conditions for both target response rate and foil response rate.
-The statistical model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-rev-dprime}a, with effect sizes around 0.2 to 0.3 on a d′ scale.
+The model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-rev-dprime}a, with effect sizes around 0.2 to 0.3 on a d′ scale.
 Model results indicate that the attentional manipulation led to more responses to both targets and foils in maintain- versus switch-attention trials, though the net effect was an increase in d′ in the maintain attention condition for nearly all listeners.
+The model also showed a significant difference in response bias in the attentional contrast, with responses more likely in the switch- than the maintain-attention condition.
+In fact, there were slightly *fewer* button presses overall in the switch-attention trials, which suggests that the bias term is in fact capturing a difference in false alarm responses (i.e., presses that are not captured by terms in the model equation encoding responses to targets and foils).

-Regarding reverberation, listeners were better at detecting targets in the anechoic trials, but there was no significant difference in response to foils between anechoic and reverberant trials.
+Regarding reverberation, listeners
+were better at detecting targets in the anechoic trials, but there was no significant difference in response to foils between anechoic and reverberant trials.
 Regarding talker gender (mis)match, the model indicated both better target detection and fewer responses to foils when the target and masker